 Honours in the School of Geosciences

-Additionally, Honours students in Geography, Geology and Geophysics are required to give a final oral presentation of their thesis results (worth 5%) and complete an approved coursework program (worth 25%).
+Additionally, Honours students in Geography, Geology and Geophysics are required to give a final oral presentation of their thesis results (worth 5%) and complete an approved coursework program for the remaining 20%.
 Coursework requirements vary between different disciplines and students.

 Entry into the Honours program generally requires completion of a Credit average in Senior Units of Study in either the Geography or Geology & Geophysics majors, and a Weighted Average Mark (WAM) of at least 65.
 In some years when the number of applicants exceeds resources (availability of supervisors, laboratory space, etc.) offers will be made according to academic merit.
 The general process for enrolling in Honours is as follows: